Get support to launch your research career!

 The PhD program in the Faculty of Business and Law is designed to prepare students for an increasingly competitive academic job market, as well as high level research jobs in the private and public sectors.
-As a PhD student in the Deakin Business School or the Deakin Law School you will be part of a highly stimulating intellectual environment, where you will be challenged and encouraged to address the big research issues in your field that can have a positive societal impact.
+As a PhD student in the Deakin Business School or the Deakin Law School, you will be part of a stimulating intellectual environment, where you will be challenged, supported and encouraged to address relevant research issues and challenges in your field that can have a positive societal impact.
 We place a strong emphasis on academic rigour and provide students with comprehensive discipline specific and methodological training to support you in undertaking you research.

-We want our students to reach their maximum potential and to achieve this we offer an extensive suite of workshops and programs that will complement their research work.
+We are dedicated to helping our students to reach their maximum potential and to achieve this we offer an extensive suite of workshops and programs that complement and enhance their research work.

 Consultant Development Program

-The PhD Consultant Development Program is designed to help students apply their research skills to solve real world problems.
-Participating students receive a brief outlining a problem faced by an organisation, and have a few weeks to come up with a suggested solution and pitch it to senior management within the firm.
-Students receive training in the skills necessary to engage and consult with industry leaders throughout the process.
-The program is designed to help students develop skills which will assist them in engaging with industry and pursuing careers outside of academia.
+The PhD consultant development program is designed to help students to apply their research skills to solve “real world” problems.
+Participating students receive a brief outlining a problem faced by an industry partner and are given several weeks to develop a suggested solution and to pitch it to senior management.
+Students receive the tools and skills necessary to engage and consult with industry leaders throughout the process.
+The program is designed to help students to develop the capabilities to assist them in engaging with industry to pursue careers outside of academia.

-Students working in development economics have the opportunity to apply to visit Yale University for a period of 9 to 12 months, where they will be part of Professor Mobarak’s working group of PhD students.
-They will also have the opportunity to attend seminars and classes at Yale.
-To apply, PhD students must have excelled in the ﬁrst year of our program, and must be working on a topic in development economics.
+Students working in development economics can apply to visit Yale University for a period of nine to 12 months, where they will be part of Professor Mobarak’s working group of PhD students.
+They can also attend seminars and classes at Yale.
+To apply, PhD students must have excelled in the ﬁrst year of our program and must be working on a topic in development economics.
 This opportunity is oﬀered on a competitive basis and participation is subject to visa requirements.
 Successful applicants will receive additional funding which will oﬀset a portion of the costs associated with traveling to and living in the USA.